Keitu947/Project-0x01-git/README.md

 # alx-pre-course
-I am an ALX Student, this is my first reposity as a full-stack engineer
+I am an ALX Student, this is my first repository as a full-stack engineer